panjf2000/gnet/docs/faq.md

 ###  Why is gnet so fast?

-gnet's networking model is a `Reactor` networking model with a event-driven mechanism that is designed and tuned to manage millions of network connections and handle a zillion requests, which backs gnet up to be the fatest networking framework in Go, and all it takes is a few goroutines.
+gnet's networking model is a `Reactor` networking model with a event-driven mechanism that is designed and tuned to manage millions of network connections and handle a zillion requests, which backs gnet up to be the fastest networking framework in Go, and all it takes is a few goroutines.

 In addition to the first-class networking model, the implementation of auto-scaling and reusable elastic buffers in gnet is also one of the critical essentials for its high performance.